ShadowMan21212/Star-Wars-Battlefront-3-Mod/README.md

 2. Download the lua folder from here
 3. Drop lua into mod folder
 4. Drop whole folder into GMOD addon directory.
+5. Download Mos Mesric from https://steamcommunity.com/sharedfiles/filedetails/?id=614696420
-5. Only map that works is Mos Mesric.
+5a.
+Only map that works is Mos Mesric.
 So launch mos mesric, and you should be set.
-5. Enjoy(if possible)
+6. Enjoy(if possible)

 Known Bugs and Glitches:
   Will not have proper HUD on non-1080p res.